vincentarelbundock/Rdatasets/doc/openintro/rst/pew_energy_2018.rst

       .. rubric:: Details
          :name: details

-      We did not have access to individual responses in original data set, so we took the published percentages and backed out the breakdown
+      We did not have access to individual responses in original dataset, so we took the published percentages and backed out the breakdown

       .. rubric:: Source